ashay/owl/README.md

 ## TODO ##

- - Move the bulk of the code from the binary to the library
+ - Add code to parse section and program headers
  - Add tests and setup CI
- - Add code to parse section and program headers

 ## Acknowledgements ##